unnus/unnus/content/case-studies/healthier.md

 				<div class="text-row reveal-text">
 					<p>After countless resources healthier spent on online ads and social media marketing, they faced the underlining problem: patients didn't like ads, they seemed intrusive and out of place.</p>
 					<p>50% of the clicked ads were unintentional which lead to less qualified patients and low conversion rate.</p>
-					<p>We took a different route to healthier's marketing  by implementing a strategic marketing approach focused on <strong>creating and distributing</strong> valuable content </p>
+					<p>We took a different route to healthier's marketing  by implementing a strategic marketing approach focused on creating and distributing valuable content </p>
-					<p>That alone attracted and retained a clearly defined audience — and, ultimately <strong>driving profitable</strong> patient actions.</p>
+					<p>That alone attracted and retained a clearly defined audience — and, ultimately driving profitable patient actions.</p>
 					<h3 class="light-headline underline">Work done</h3>
 					<ul>
 						<li>Re-branding</li>
-						<li>Marketing Strategy</li>
+						<li>Brand Strategy</li>
 						<li>Website</li>
 					</ul>
 				</div>